ni/measurement-plugin-python/CONTRIBUTING.md

 # Updating gRPC Stubs When a `.proto` File Is Modified

-The `ni_measurement_service\_internal\stubs` directory contains the auto-generated python files based on measurement services related protobuf (.proto) files.
+The `ni_measurement_service\_internal\stubs` directory contains the auto-generated Python files based on measurement services related protobuf (.proto) files.
 The file needs to be replaced whenever there is a change to these .proto files:

 - DiscoveryServices.proto
 - Measurement.proto